mongodb/docs/source/includes/localhost-connection.rst

-If you need to run a MongoDB server on your local machine for development purposes instead of using an Atlas cluster, you need to complete the following:
+To connect to a MongoDB deployment on your local machine, complete the following
+steps:

 1. Download the `Community <https://www.mongodb.com/try/download/community>`__
    or `Enterprise <https://www.mongodb.com/try/download/enterprise>`__ version